 Hill-Stead Museum’s grounds and gardens provide a stunning backdrop for photography and filming.
 We are dedicated to maintaining and preserving their unique beauty so that they can be enjoyed by the thousands of visitors we welcome each year.
 Please help Hill-Stead maintain its site by following our Photography and Filming policy.

 Stop by our Museum Shop for more information about becoming a member and paying the nominal fees to use the property.

 Amateur Photography – photography for which no income is derived.

 Visitors may photograph the museum grounds for their personal enjoyment.
 We ask visitors not to:

-- Please note: There will be no 2019 Prom photographs allowed due to previously reserved events.
+- Please note: Prom photographs will not be allowed due to previously reserved events.

 Photography & Painting Clubs

 Amateur photography or painting clubs, classes or workshops with instructors or leaders of who are charging a fee or tuition for participation, must make a reservation for use of the grounds at least 7 days in advance.
-To make a reservation, please contact Gabrielle Gaulin (860-677-4787 ext.
-140 or firstname.lastname@example.org).
+To make a reservation, please contact the Education Department (860-677-4787 ext.
+133 or firstname.lastname@example.org).

 - $10 per participant

 Professional Photography – photography from which income is derived.